 As the days get longer, we spend more and more time in the garden, taking lunch outside, hiking, or heading to the lake for some fun in the sun.
 And it’s that sun exposure that can be so tricky!
 It feels good, and our bodies generate vitamin D from it, but overexposure to those UV rays can cause painful sunburns and, worse yet, skin cancer.
 It is the most common type of cancer in the U.S., and last year, 97,610 people were diagnosed with melanoma, the most dangerous form of skin cancer.
 Sadly, 7,990 people died from melanoma last year as well.
 And yet, with early detection and treatment, most types of skin cancer have very high survival rates!
-Here at Apex Dermatology, we are thrilled to be part of so many of these survival stories in Northeast Ohio.
+Here at Apex Skin, we are thrilled to be part of so many of these survival stories in Northeast Ohio.

 If you have any spot you are concerned about right now.